SiliconSloth/Metro/docs/src/metro-vs-git.md

 * As a Git wrapper, Metro is fully compatible with all Git tools
 * No staging area or adding files - all files are automatically added to commits
 * Push and pull combined into one command to sync the current line with the remote
-* Simple method to delete or return to past commits
 * Patching last commit with current work to fix mistakes or reduce small commits
-* Ignores files recently added to .gitignore rather than deleting them from other machines that then sync